 The amounts disclosed in the table are the amounts recognized as an expense during the reporting period related to key management personnel.
-It relates to 3 managers in 2019 and 2020.
+It relates to 3 managers in 2020 and 5 managers in 2021.

 The following transactions were carried out with related parties (consisting of Casino and its subsidiaries):